Danny Talbot

-Danny Talbot (born 1 May 1991) is a retired British sprinter who competed in the 100 metres and the 200 metres.
+Danny Talbot (born 1 May 1991) is a retired British sprinter who specialised in the 100 metres and the 200 metres.
+He competed at the 2012 Summer Olympics and the 2016 Summer Olympics.

-Career
+Biography

+Talbot was born in Trowbridge, England, to a British father and a mother who is half Trinidadian.
+Talbot was educated at St Augustine's Catholic College in Trowbridge, Wiltshire.

-Talbot won the 200m bronze medal at the 2012 European Athletics Championships in Helsinki.
+Talbot won the 200 m bronze medal at the 2012 European Athletics Championships in Helsinki.
 For Team GB in the 4 × 100 m at the London 2012 Olympics, he ran the third leg in the heats but failed to exchange the baton with anchor Adam Gemili.
-He ran again for Britain in the 4 x 100 at the 2014 World Relay Championships, forming part of a quartet which ran 37.93 in the heats and went on to win bronze.
+He ran again for Britain in the 4 × 100 at the 2014 World Relay Championships, forming part of a quartet which ran 37.93 in the heats and went on to win bronze.

+Talbot became the British 200 metres champion after winning the 2014 British Athletics Championships.
+Later that year he represented England at the 2014 Commonwealth Games in Glasgow, and won a silver medal in the relay event.

 At the IAAF World Championships held in London in 2017, Talbot qualified for the 200 metres semifinal with a personal best of 20.16 in his heat on 7 August.
-Five days later he ran the third leg for the 4 x 100 metres relay team which won the gold medal in a time of 37.47, a British and European record.
+Five days later he ran the third leg for the 4 × 100 metres relay team which won the gold medal in a time of 37.47, a British and European record.

 Talbot retired from athletics competitions in December 2021.

-Personal life

-Talbot's father is British and his mother is half Trinidadian.
-Talbot attended St Augustine's Catholic College in Trowbridge, Wiltshire.